KevCaz/burningHouse/README.md

 ## Installation

-The easiest way to install this package is to use the [devtools](https://cran.r-project.org/web/packages/devtools/index.html) R package.
+The easiest way is to use the [devtools](https://cran.r-project.org/web/packages/devtools/index.html) R package.
 Once installed, use the following commands in your favorite R console:

 ```r